 What are mobile, manufactured, and modular homes?

-Manufactured homes have some common traits:
+Both manufactured homes and mobile homes have several common traits:

 - May be built on a metal frame instead of a crawlspace or basement

 - Sometimes have tie downs in place of a permanent foundation